 Identity Governance (IG) falls under the broader heading of Identity and Access Management (IAM) and involves the orchestration of policy-based user identity management and access controls during the access request and access certification process, also called provisioning, to meet regulatory compliance requirements such as the Sarbanes-Oxley Act (SOX) and the Health Insurance Portability and Accountability Act (HIPAA).
 To comply with the requirements, many organizations choose Identity Governance and Administration (IGA) solutions to help manage user access, including privileged access, that streamline data privacy and security processes.

 Most regulations and industry standards incorporate identity and access management as part of the risk mitigation controls necessary to meet compliance requirements.
 Identity orchestration, access governance, and identity governance become increasingly difficult as your enterprise adds new technologies such as robotic process automation (RPA), Internet of Things (IoT) devices, service accounts, and serverless functions to enable business operations.

 What Is Identity Orchestration?

-Identity orchestration is when an organization dynamically creates remote user accounts and grants them privileges/entitlements to access services then uses access management and identity management solutions to continuously monitor the ecosystem and maintain compliance with “least privilege necessary” access to business applications/resources as part of the enterprise’s data privacy and security program.
+Identity orchestration is when an organization dynamically creates remote user accounts and grants them privileges/entitlements to access services then uses access management and identity management solutions to continuously monitor the ecosystem and maintain compliance with “least privilege” access to business applications/resources as part of the enterprise’s data privacy and security program.